Even tighter labor market, more growth for Charleston in 2020, forecast predicts

 But if the virus isn't contained, that could mean a global recession and a severe economic downturn in the U.S., said Lindsey Piegza, chief economist for Stifel Financial.

-Piegza, who addressed a room full of Charleston-area business leaders at Wednesday's conference, pointed to "structural challenges" already present in the U.S. economy before the outbreak.
+Piegza, who was the keynote speaker at the conference, pointed to "structural challenges" already present in the U.S. economy before the outbreak.

 "Independent of the coronavirus, the U.S. economy was already increasingly fragile, unable to withstand any kind of external shock," she said.

-It was a notably different tone from the chamber's 2019 outlook conference when economist Elliot Eisenberg started his presentation with a slide that declared in bold letters, "The economy is OK."
+It was a notably different tone from the chamber's outlook conference a year ago when economist Elliot Eisenberg started his presentation with a slide that declared in bold letters, "The economy is OK."

 Piegza pointed to one indicator that's been touted as a sign of a strong economy — the low national unemployment rate — and addressed some "red flags" that aren't clear in that figure.